Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Data

 \subsection{\ac{fsc}}

-Given the low number of topics in \ac{ukpc} (8), we decided to create a new dataset, following the exact guidelines and data crawling strategy used for the \ac{ukpc} and crowdsourced 21,600 samples over 150 controversial topics with exactly 144 samples for each topic (see Appendix \ref{app:dataset_criteria}).
-The composition of our dataset is therefore ideal for few-shot learning, as we have the same number of samples for each topic and can easily scale up and down from 0 to 144.
-The topics are a collection of controversial subjects from multiple domains like politics, technology, economy, and do not intersect with topics from the \ac{ukpc}.
+Due to its aforementioned advantages, we decide to base our new dataset on the \ac{ukpc}.
+We follow the exact guidelines and data crawling strategy used for the \ac{ukpc} and crowdsource 21,600 samples over 150 controversial topics with exactly 144 samples for each topic (see Appendix \ref{app:dataset_criteria}).
+The composition of our dataset is therefore ideal for few-shot learning, as we have the same number of samples for each topic to easily scale up and down from 0 to 144.
+Moreover, we have a large amount of topics to scale diversity up and down.
+The topics are a collection of controversial subjects from multiple domains like politics, technology, economy, and do not intersect with topics from the \ac{ukpc} (see Appendix Table \ref{tbl:dataset_topics_ukp_fs150t}).
 We randomly pick 10 of the topics for our development set (1,440 samples) and 20 topics for our test set (2,880) samples, leaving 120 topics for the training set (17,280 samples).